SergeyPostnikov/api4/README.md

  - register your bot on botfather telegram
  - get personal token
- - add a record formatted as "TELEGRAM_API_KEY=YUORTOKEN"
+ - add a record formatted as "TG_TOKEN=YUORTOKEN"

  then you could start installation of project.